svenrr/good_news_everyone/README.md

 ### Sentiment Analysis

-For sentiment analysis we trained standard machine learning algorithms like SVM or LogisticRegression on the labeled dataset.
+For sentiment analysis we trained machine learning algorithms like SVM or LogisticRegression on the labeled dataset.
 A VotingClassifier serves as the final decision maker and has an accuracy of around 86% at this point in time.

 ### Categorization